 Response: Yes, the college has started carrying out the extension activities along with NGOs and GOs.
 For instance, the college has signed an MoU with PHECT Nepal to conduct extension services jointly especially in health areas.
-The college has planned to approach other relevant organizations for collaborative extension services.
-Similarly, a health camp was organized in collaboration with different organized including the Lions Club of Kathmandu.
+Additionally, the college has formed MBMC Scout Crew in collaboration with Nepal Scout.
+The students involved in the crew are under training phase.
+The college has planned to approach other relevant organizations for collaborative extension and outreach services.
+Similarly, a health camp was organized in collaboration with the Lions Club of Kathmandu in the last academic year.

-(Please see: Volume 6, Annex 55, MoUs and Contracts; Volume 5, Annex 40, Documents related to Extension and Outreach Programs)
+(Please see: Volume 5, Annex 40, Documents related to Extension and Outreach Programs; Volume 5, Annex 47, Documents related to ECA; Volume 6, Annex 55, MoUs and Contracts)